carlhero/pdsnd_github/README.md

 ### Date created
-Include the date you created this project and README file.
+This project was created on May 1, 2020 and README file updated.

 ### Project Title
-Replace the Project Title
+The Project Title is pdsnd_github

 ### Description
-Describe what your project is about and what it does
+This project test the skills learned in the Udacity versioning course.

 ### Files used
-Include the files used
+Files include in the project are: bikeshare.py
+README.md
+.gitignore

 ### Credits
-It's important to give proper credit.
-Add links to any repo that inspired you or blogposts you consulted.
+This repository was forked from udacity/pdsnd_github